v--/searchtool-gtk/README.md

 * `Up/Down` keys, as well as the mouse, allow selecting items.
 * Typing simply filters the search results.

-The results are sorted by usage.
-The mode for files (and binaries) uses GTK's recent file history.
+The mode for files (and binaries) uses GTK's recent file history to sort files by their latest usage date.

 ## Installation